Osteopathy (manipulation therapy)

 - Alcohol, drugs and smoking habits

 They will then examine you, which might include checking your heart rate, reflexes, and breathing pattern.
-They may want to contact your doctor to check that they are happy for you to go ahead and have osteopathy.
+They may want to contact your GP to check that they are happy for you to go ahead and have osteopathy.
 There may be some situations where your doctor recommends that you don’t have osteopathy.

 - A slight soreness in the treated area

 If these symptoms don’t go away, contact your osteopath for advice.